clair-beep/Prox-Ingredients/README.md

 The overall development documentation is available at:

-Below is quick steps to run Gulp:
+Below is quick steps to run the proyect:

-- npm install --global gulp-cli
 - npm install
-- gulp

 That's it.